-But while drones can be fun, and have many commercial and safety benefits, they can also pose significant safety and security threats.
+While drones can be fun and have many commercial and safety benefits, they also pose significant public safety and security threats.

 Already, we’ve seen drones: